MiltonTulli/MiltonTulli/README.md

 ### Background

 I've worked across startups and enterprises — JP Morgan, LexisNexis, DXdao, healthcare apps, eCommerce, InsurTech.
-I've led frontend teams, built products from scratch, and contributed to open-source governance tooling.
+I've led teams, built products from scratch, and contributed to open-source governance tooling.

 I also have a degree in Musical Arts, which probably explains why I obsess over rhythm in code reviews.